Norm$\times$Direction: Restoring the Missing Query Norm in Vision Linear Attention: Appendix

 \textbf{Linear Attention.} Linear attention employs kernel-based similarity approximation to circumvent the $\exp(\mathbf{q}\mathbf{k}^\top)$ in standard softmax attention.
-The foundational work \cite{linearattn} introduces a linear separable kernel $\phi(\cdot)$ as an alternative to the $\exp$ operator, exploiting the associative property of matrix multiplication to reduce computational complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$.
-Subsequent variants adopt this $\operatorname{Softmax-free}$ paradigm with diverse kernel functions, including $\operatorname{ReLU}$ \cite{flatten, efficientvit}, 1+ELU \cite{linearattn} and SiLU \cite{deltanet,minimax}.
-Furthermore, to enhance position awareness, Cosformer \cite{cosformer} integrates $\operatorname{ReLU}$ with Ptolemy's theorem, incorporating locality inductive biases through feature map re-weighting while empirically enforcing non-negativity constraints.
+The foundational work \citep{linearattn} introduces a linear separable kernel $\phi(\cdot)$ as an alternative to the $\exp$ operator, exploiting the associative property of matrix multiplication to reduce computational complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$.
+Subsequent variants adopt this $\operatorname{Softmax-free}$ paradigm with diverse kernel functions, including $\operatorname{ReLU}$ \citep{flatten, efficientvit}, 1+ELU \citep{linearattn} and SiLU \citep{deltanet,minimax}.
+Furthermore, to enhance position awareness, Cosformer \citep{cosformer} integrates $\operatorname{ReLU}$ with Ptolemy's theorem, incorporating locality inductive biases through feature map re-weighting while empirically enforcing non-negativity constraints.
 Beyond kernel design, recent studies focus on preserving the spikiness property inherent in softmax attention.
-Hedgehog \cite{hedgehog} and MB-TaylorFormer \cite{mbtaylor} employ series expansions to approximate the $\exp$ function, while FLatten Transformer \cite{flatten} and PolaFormer \cite{polaformer} utilize power functions to sharpen attention distributions.
-Notably, lightning attention \cite{lightningattn} combines $\operatorname{SiLU}$ kernels with a gate mechanism, achieving scalability up to 456B parameters \cite{minimax}.
+Hedgehog \citep{hedgehog} and MB-TaylorFormer \citep{mbtaylor} employ series expansions to approximate the $\exp$ function, while FLatten Transformer \citep{flatten} and PolaFormer \citep{polaformer} utilize power functions to sharpen attention distributions.
+Notably, lightning attention \citep{lightningattn} combines $\operatorname{SiLU}$ kernels with a gate mechanism, achieving scalability up to 456B parameters \citep{minimax}. {Inline \cite{inline} provides an important insight by proving that the softmax function is injective in most cases, whereas linear attention is not.
+By modifying the normalization scheme, it restores the injectivity of linear attention.
+In addition, Inline introduces a local-attention residual (a convolution module) to enhance local bias, thereby compensating for softmax’s strong capability in modeling local patterns.
+This work highlights the importance of injectivity in linear attention and uses vectors with identical norms but different directions as counterexamples to address this limitation.
+However, Inline overlooks the relationship between attention distribution uncertainty and the query/key norms—an essential property of the softmax function.} MALA \citep{mala} notices the neglect of norms, its simple non-negative constraint on the feature map causes negative values to be ignored, thereby leading to information loss during inner product computation.
 In autoregressive architectures, linear attention enables RNNs parallelization through unidirectional encoding.
-Gated Linear Attention enhances this capability via data-dependent gating on $\mathbf{K}^\top \mathbf{V}$ hidden states, demonstrating superior performance in length generalization and recall-intensive tasks.
-However, current kernel functions exhibit performance degradation compared to standard softmax attention.
-Our analysis reveals significant information loss arising from query norm cancellation during linear attention normalization, necessitating norm-preserving kernel designs – a challenge addressed in subsequent sections.
+Gated Linear Attention \citep{gla} enhances this capability via data-dependent gating on $\mathbf{K}^\top \mathbf{V}$ hidden states, demonstrating superior performance in length generalization and recall-intensive tasks.
+Existing kernel functions exhibit performance degradation compared to standard softmax attention. {MetaLA \cite{metala} constructs a lightweight recurrent-form linear attention by defining the optimal linear approximation conditions of the softmax attention map, however, when applied to encoder architectures, such as ViT models or bidirectional attention, the model performance becomes sensitive to the scanning order, making it less suitable for vision tasks.} Existing kernel-based linear attention mechanisms generally suffer from performance degradation compared to standard softmax attention.